aoloe/cpp-vischio/README.md

 Currently :

+- i'm trying to implement the list block items (with block children). i'm currently trying to get the children to be a variant. i have the structure (i think) but, now i have to correctly take out the items from the vector.
 - the p and h token get all the way from the parser to the renderer...
 - the `<em>` is the first inline block to be processed.
 - use it as `vischio input.md`